-Hull Springs Farm, a 662-acre farm located in Westmoreland County, Virginia, is situated on the Northern Neck between Aimes Creek and Glebe Creek, both tributaries of the Potomac River, and just a short distance from the Chesapeake Bay.
+Hull Springs, Longwood University’s 662-acre educational center located in Westmoreland County, Virginia, is situated on the Northern Neck between Aimes Creek and Glebe Creek, both tributaries of the Potomac River, and just a short distance from the Chesapeake Bay.

-The farm includes a large home that includes a classroom and lodging for participants.
-There are also two other lodgings on the property in key areas.
-The property has approximately 8,400 feet of tidal shoreline and offers views of Lower Machodoc Creek, wildlife, 160-acres in agricultural fields and more than 400 acres in forests.
-Given this, Hull Springs is a perfect location to do research and gather data on soil, water, and atmospheric conditions.
+Hull Springs has approximately 8,400 feet of tidal shoreline, a restored wetland, and a mixture of mature and early successional forest Given this, Hull Springs is a perfect location to do research and gather data on soil, water, and atmospheric conditions.

-The dock at Hull Springs Farm gathers data about water quality and temperature, levels of dissolved oxygen, pH salinity, chlorophyll and organic matter
+The tidal creek sampling station gathers data about water quality and temperature, levels of dissolved oxygen, pH salinity, chlorophyll and organic matter in the water.

-in the water, temperature, air pressure, humidity, wind speed and direction and solar radiation.
+The atmospheric sampling station collects basic weather and climate data including temperature, air pressure, humidity, wind speed and direction, and solar radiation.

-Watch this video to learn more about the educational resources and programs produced by Longwood University and available at Hull Springs Farm.
+Watch this video to learn more about the educational resources and programs produced by Longwood University and available at Hull Springs.